 - Open the hood and disconnect the battery negative terminal.

 - Wait for fifteen minutes before working on the airbag system.

 - Release the airbag by pressing the springs on each side of the steering wheel.
 You will see two holes on each side of the steering wheel (back of the steering wheel) and a hole at the bottom.
 On some models, you will have two Torx 25 bolts that need to be removed.
 Note that the bolts need to point towards the airbag.
 Do not confuse them with the screws pointing towards you, as these are for the steering wheel buttons.

 - Unplug the wires from the airbag.
-To remove the wires, you will need to pry off the plastic in the center of the connector, as shown in the video.
-Once the plastic is pried off, you will be able to pull out the connector.
+To remove the cables, you will need to pry off the plastic in the center of the connector, as shown in the video.
+Once the plastic is pried off, you can pull out the connector.

 - Carefully remove the airbag from the steering wheel.
 Keep your body as far as possible from the airbag for safety reasons.

 - Remove the 15mm bolt at the center of the steering wheel.
-Have a friend counter hold the steering wheel so that you are not putting pressure on the steering wheel locking mechanism.
+Have a friend counter-hold the steering wheel so you are not putting pressure on the steering wheel locking mechanism.

-- Mark the steering wheel and steering column with a marker so that you reinstall the steering wheel in the same location.
+- Mark the steering wheel and steering column with a marker so that you reinstall the steering wheel in the exact location.

 - Remove the steering wheel by pulling it back.

 - Remove screws under the plastic trim.
 Remove the plastic trim over the clock spring by prying it off with a dash removal tool.
-If a dash removal tool is not available, use a flathead screwdriver but be careful not to scratch the trim.
+If a dash removal tool is unavailable, use a flathead screwdriver but be careful not to scratch the trim.